bocoup/infrastructure-foundation/README.md

 ## Bootstrapping
 1. Install [AWSCLI] & [Terraform]
-2. Log into AWS EC2 console, create a key pair titled "default".
-   Download the key and add to your ssh-agent: `ssh-add /path/to/key.pem`
-3. Ensure `~/.aws/credentials` has a profile with administrative access keys that match `profile` in `terraform/variables.tfvars`
+2. Ensure `~/.aws/credentials` has a profile with administrative access keys that match `profile` in `terraform/variables.tfvars`

 ### Commands Available